codalab/codalab-worksheets/docs/examples/quickstart.md

 ![Dashboard](../images/quickstart/add-worksheet.png)

 #
-*You can also view the old "My Dashboard" worksheet by going to [http://worksheets.codalab.org/worksheets/?name=dashboard](http://worksheets.codalab.org/worksheets/?name=dashboard).
+*You can also view the old "My Dashboard" worksheet by clickng on the "Dashboard" button on the profile page or directly going to [http://worksheets.codalab.org/worksheets/?name=dashboard](http://worksheets.codalab.org/worksheets/?name=dashboard).
 This is a **special, read-only worksheet** that contains an overview of your bundles and worksheets.*